 Ingrown hairs are usually red, raised, and painful — similar to a spot or a pimple.
 Sometimes they can be itchy too, which is why people might mistake them for genital warts.

 However, genital warts look very different to an ingrown hair.
 Genital warts are flesh-coloured and normally have a 'cauliflower-like' appearance.

-Genital warts may be the most common STI in the UK, but it is also one of the STIs with the broadest range and most accessible treatments.
+Genital warts may be one of the most common STIs in the UK, but it is also one of the STIs with the broadest range and most accessible treatments.

-We recommend speaking to your GP or a registered pharmacist before you decide which of the common treatment options covered in this article.
+We recommend speaking to your GP or a registered pharmacist to decide which of the common treatment options, covered in this article, is best for you.